Chillvibe/Spark-RDD/README.md

 Squaring each number in the filtered RDD using the map transformation.
 Summing the squared numbers using the reduce transformation.
 Printing the total using a Python print statement.

+rddremovestring:
+Creates an RDD of strings, removes any null or empty strings, converts all strings to lowercase, and then counts the occurrences of each string by:
+Creating a SparkConf object and a SparkContext object.
+Creating an RDD of strings, including some null and empty strings.
+Removing null or empty strings from the RDD using the filter transformation.
+Converting all strings in the RDD to lowercase using the map transformation.
+Counting the occurrences of each string using the countByValue action.
+Printing the counts using a Python for loop.